-- 4. Meeting with Associate Dean of Students.
-A student requesting accommodation for a disability must schedule a meeting with the Associate Dean of Student Affairs.
-The purpose of this meeting is to allow for an open, interactive dialogue between the student and the Associate Dean concerning the request for accommodation.
-To allow for a more informed and productive discussion, the student is encouraged to submit his or her RADA form and supporting documentation to the Office of Student Success prior to meeting with the Associate Dean - 5.
+- 4. Meeting with ADA Learning Specialist.
+A student requesting accommodation for a disability must schedule a meeting with the ADA Learning Specialist.
+The purpose of this meeting is to allow for an open, interactive dialogue between the student and the Learning Specialist concerning the request for accommodation.
+To allow for a more informed and productive discussion, the student is encouraged to submit his or her RADA form and supporting documentation to the Office of Student Success prior to meeting with the Learning Specialist. - 5.
 Notification of Decision on Request for Accommodation.
-The Associate Dean of Students is responsible for reviewing the student's RADA form and supporting documentation and determining if the request for accommodation is reasonable.
-This decision shall be rendered within ten (10) business days after all required documentation is received by the Office of Student Affairs. - 6.
+The Learning Specialist is responsible for reviewing the student's RADA form and supporting documentation and determining if the request for accommodation is reasonable.
+This decision is reviewed by the Associate Dean of Student Affairs and shall be rendered within ten (10) business days after all required documentation is received by the Office of Student Affairs. - 6.
 Appeal From Decision to Deny Request for Accommodation.
 If a decision is made by the Associate Dean to deny a request for accommodation in whole or in part, the student may request an appeal from the Committee on Disabilities.
 This is an ad-hoc committee established by the Office of Student Affairs.
 The request for appeal must be made in writing within 30 days of the date of the notice of denial issued by the Associate Dean of Student Affairs.
 Within ten (10) business days from its receipt of the request for appeal, the Committee shall issue its decision on the appeal in writing.
-The Committee decision will be considered final. - 7.
-Implementation of Approved Accommodations.
-It is the responsibility of the Associate Dean of Student Affairs to discuss with the student how he/she can communicate to faculty and facilitate the implementation of accommodations approved by the Associate Dean of Student Affairs
+The Committee decision will be considered final.

+7. Implementation of Approved Accommodations.
+It is the responsibility of the Learning Specialist and Associate Dean of Student Affairs to discuss with the student how he/she can communicate to faculty and facilitate the implementation of accommodations approved by the Associate Dean of Student Affairs.

 If the requested accommodation meets approved criteria, the Associate Dean will request the accommodation, in writing, from the Department Chair or Program Director in charge of the course or courses for which accommodation is requested.
 The Associate Dean of Student Affairs will also notify the appropriate Associate Dean.
 The Department Chair or Program Director is responsible for informing all appropriate instructors of the request for accommodation.
-The Associate Dean of Student Affairs will send a letter of request for accommodation every academic semester within that academic year to the appropriate Department Chair or Program Director.
+The Associate Dean of Student Affairs will only send a letter of request for accommodation to the appropriate Department Chair or Program Director once and will list the expiration date of the granted accommodation.
+Any accommodation, if requested by the student, is to be provided until the date listed.
+Students may need to reapply for accommodation based on the documentation they provide.

-Students are reminded, however, that they must reapply each academic year to be considered for accommodation.
 Once a letter requesting accommodation has been sent from the Associate Dean of Student Affairs to the Department Chair or Program Director, it is the student's responsibility to arrange the approved accommodations with course instructors.
 The student should meet with the instructor of the class in which he or she seeks to be accommodated and discuss what works best for that instructor within the parameters of the requested accommodation(s).
-Students, while having a specific disability and requesting accommodation for one course may or may not want accommodation for other courses within their program of study.
-The letter from the Associate Dean of Student Affairs to Department Chairs or Program Directors will state, "If requested, the following accommodations are recommended..."
+Students, while having a specific disability and requesting accommodation for one course, may or may not want accommodation for other courses within their program of study.

-Students are encouraged to immediately bring problems to the Associate Dean of Student Affairs' attention.
+Students are encouraged to immediately bring problems regarding accommodation delivery to the Associate Dean of Student Affairs' attention.
 The Associate Dean of Student Affairs is responsible for monitoring all arrangements regarding disability accommodation.
 If a student feels they are being discriminated against because of a disability, they have the right to request an investigation into such a matter through the student grievance policy and procedure.